SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Experimental Setup

 \section{Experimental Setup}

-For our experiments we are using data from three speech translation datasets, MuST-C \cite{mustc}, mTEDx \cite{mtedx} and CoVoST \cite{covost}.
-MuST-C and mTEDx are based on TED talks, and they have sentence-level examples, which are derived from document-level ones, via manual segmentation (Fig. \ref{fig:manual_segmentation}).
-CoVoST is based on the Common Voice \cite{common-voice} corpus and is by default a sentence-level corpus.
-We are using the En-De data from version 2.0 of MuST-C for both ST and ASR, and the En-(Es, Fr, It, Nl, Pt, Ro, Ru) from version 1.0 for ST. From mTEDx we are using the Es-En, Pt-En, and Es-Fr for ST and the Es-Es and Pt-Pt for ASR.
-Finally, from CoVoST we use En-De for ST and ASR.
-The statistics of all the language pairs used in this research can be found in Table \ref{tab:data}.
+For our experiments we use data from three ST datasets, MuST-C \cite{mustc}, mTEDx \cite{mtedx} and CoVoST2 \cite{covost2} (Table \ref{tab:data}).
+MuST-C and mTEDx are based on TED talks, and have sentence-level examples, which are derived from document-level ones, via manual segmentation (Fig. \ref{fig:manual_segmentation}).
+CoVoST2 is based on the Common Voice \cite{common-voice} corpus and is inherently a sentence-level corpus.
+For our main experiments we use eight language pairs from MuST-C v1.0, which are English (En) to German (De), Spanish (Es), French (Fr), Italian (It), Dutch (Nl), Portuguese (Pt), Romanian (Ro), and Russian (Ru).
+We are also using En-De from v2.0 for certain ablation studies (\S \ref{appendix:results_ablations_mustc}, \ref{sec:results_asr_mt}, \ref{appendix:mt_models_segaugment}) and analysis (\S \ref{sec:results_analysis}).
+From mTEDx we use the Es-En, Pt-En, and Es-Fr ST data, as well as the Es-Es, and Pt-Pt for the ASR pre-training, and finally the En-De data from CoVoST2 \cite{covost2}.